 10 tiny ways to keep productivity up right to the end of Friday

 Hyperbole aside, keeping your momentum right to the bitter end is often difficult.
 And that can leave you feeling like you’ve had a lousy, unproductive week, even if you haven’t.
+Other than freeing up a ton of admin time by adding online booking and scheduling tools to your site, there are a few other ways you can keep your productivity up.
 So if your motivation is starting to nosedive, try these ten little things and ride a wave of success and elation all the way to home time.

 - Close all your tabs.
 To avoid getting stuck in that aimless clicking back and forth trying to find something that you still have the energy to do, close everything.
 Then, decide what is doable in the time you have, and just open what you need.
 Seeing your screen looking focused will make you feel the same way.